vieiro/xmark/test.markdown

 ```
 ````

-That is a part of a Ruby program, will be translated to the HTML equivalent:
+That is tagged as a Ruby program, will be translated to the HTML equivalent:

 ``` html
 <pre class='code'><code class='language-ruby code'>def foo(x)